Khongchai/web-spirograph/README.md

 }
 ```

 it will just take forever.
-We want that smoothness.
-And this is where WebGL comes in.
+We need WebGL to help us solve this problem.

 # WebGL